 The Schøyen Collection comprises most types of manuscripts from the whole world spanning over 5000 years.
-It is the largest private manuscript collection formed in the 20th century.
+It is the largest private manuscript collection formed in the last hundred years.

 Never before has there been formed a collection with such variety geographically, linguistically, textually, and of scripts, writing materials, etc., over such a great span of time as 5 millennia.